sumup-oss/circuit-ui/packages/create-sumup-react-app/README.md

 ## 💻 Prerequisites

-- You should have Node.js installed at a version equal or above  **`v9.10.0`**.
+- You should have **Node.js** installed at a version equal or above  **`v9.10.0`**.
 If you cannot do that, see the Troubleshooting section for ways around this requirement.
-- At the moment this project reqires `yarn` to be installed on your system.
+- At the moment this project reqires **`yarn`** to be installed on your system.
 Yarn is a package manager for JavaScript.
 You can read how to install the Yarn CLI in [their documentation](https://yarnpkg.com/en/docs/install).
+- You will need **`npx`** installed.
+You can run `yarn global add npx` or `npm install -g npx` to make that happen.

 ## ✨ Setting up a new SumUp React project